Teodor92/interview-questions/questions/Sql.md

 > - Merge Join – O (n + m)
 > - Hash Join – O (n + m)

-## 27. Cna you name some optimization tips?
+## 27. Can you name some optimization tips?

 > - Use appropriate Indices (clustered, non-clustered)
 > - Inspect your WHERE clauses, when performance is an issue